‘Must-visit’ state parks

 Vogel is located at the base of Blood Mountain and is a popular spot to leaf-peep in the fall.
 It's also home to a 22-acre lake, complete with a beach area where you can relax in the summer.
 Hikes range from an easy loop that leads to Trahlyta Falls to a more challenging 13-mile backcountry hike.

-Many facilities in the park were built by the Civilian Conservation Corp. during the Depression.
+Many facilities in the park were built by the Civilian Conservation Corps during the Depression.

-Georgia's largest state park comprises over 9,000 acres near Pine Mountain.
-You can find a life-size sculpture of FDR at Dowdell's Knob in the park, where he sometimes enjoyed a picnic on his frequent visits to this part of the state.
+Georgia’s largest state park comprises over 9,000 acres near Pine Mountain.
+You can find a life-size sculpture of FDR at Dowdell’s Knob in the park, where he sometimes enjoyed a picnic on his frequent visits to the state.

 The park also has a pool that was built by the Civilian Conservation Corps as well as 42 miles of hiking trails.

 76 High Falls Park Drive, Jackson.
 478-993-3053